leondg/oidc-client/README.md

 # oidc-client

 This package provides OpenID Connect support based on The PHP League's OAuth 2.0 Client.
+_Please note that this package is very basic and far from perfect_
+_If you want to contribute or have suggestions you are welcome to provide them_

 ## Usage examples:
 ```php